whiprandolph/bestseller/Part 3 - The Deepest Revolution/17 - Build Spiritual Strength with Others.md

 Even the Zapatistas make mistakes.
 Major Moisés described their self-governance changes and said that "we are just learning and... it will take a while to get going well."[xxx-ezln new structure]

-This is why it's so important to cultivate spiritual strength together.
+This is why it's important to cultivate spiritual strength together.
 Making your own laws and choosing how to uphold them (i.e. holding people to a high standard of behavior) is a big responsibility.

 So commit to that path of deep spiritual growth with others.
 Expect that mistakes will happen, and learn to grow and forgive.
 And when necessary, learn to hold healthy boundaries too so that, one way or another, selfishness will not take hold in your community.